jerryscript-project/iotjs/docs/api/IoT.js-API-Net.md

 * Returns {net.Server}.

 Creates a TCP server according to `options`.
-The `connectionListener` is automatically registered as `'connection'` event listener.
+The `connectionListener` is automatically registered as a `'connection'` event listener.
 If `allowHalfOpen` is true, then the socket becomes non-readable, but still writable.
 You should call the `socket.end()` method explicitly.

 **Example**